 4. Insert Tables

-5. Use Templates
+5. Use OneNote Templates

+OneNote templates are available on Windows only.
 Instead of starting a note with black space, you can use the relevant template to manage a to-do list, take meeting notes, or organize the meal details.

 6. Add Stickers